huggingface/hub-docs/docs/hub/datasets-webdataset.md

 ## Shuffle

-Generally, datasets in WebDataset formats are already shuffled and ready to feed a DataLoader.
+Generally, datasets in WebDataset formats are already shuffled and ready to feed to a DataLoader.
-But it is still possible to re-shuffle the data using the WebDataset approximate shuffling.
+But you can still reshuffle the data with WebDataset's approximate shuffling.

-In addition to shuffling the list of shards, WebDataset uses a buffer to shuffle a dataset without any speed cost:
+In addition to shuffling the list of shards, WebDataset uses a buffer to shuffle a dataset without any cost to speed:

 <div class="flex justify-center">
 <img class="block dark:hidden" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/datasets-webdataset-shuffle.png"/>
 <img class="hidden dark:block" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/datasets-webdataset-shuffle-dark.png"/>
 </div>

-Here is how to shuffle the shards list and use a shuffle buffer to shuffle a WebDataset:
+To shuffle a list of sharded files and randomly sample from the shuffle buffer:

 ```python
 >>> buffer_size = 1000